 - Distribution Adjustments are entered in Oracle Financials to clear OSA balances.

-- All balances remaining in the OSA are cleared by the Information Systems and Reporting team in the Controller's Office at Year-End Close.
+- All balances remaining in the OSA are cleared by the Systems and Reporting Operations team at Year-End Close.

 Reasons Why Payroll Earnings Post to Organization Suspense Accounts

 - A Labor Schedule does not exist for an employee that should have one.
 This excludes students in the GFS systems and employees submitting timesheets.